The Gap

 The Genius cycle — Current, Desired, Actions, Results — is a deliberate practice framework that Ericsson would have recognized, even if the terminology differs.

 Current: Honest assessment of existing skill.
-Not what you have studied.
-What you can actually do, right now, under realistic conditions, without reference materials.
+Not what has been studied.
+What can actually be done, right now, under realistic conditions, without reference materials.
+This is the hardest step because it requires seeing the gap between knowledge and capability.

 Desired: Specific target skill.
 Not "get better at design" — too vague.
-"Create a responsive landing page with accessible navigation in under two hours" — that is a target you can practice toward and measure against.
+"Create a responsive landing page with accessible navigation in under two hours" — that is a target the practice can move toward and measure against.

 Actions: The deliberate practice protocol.
-What specific exercises, targeting what specific weakness, with what feedback mechanism?
-This is where the Stoic dichotomy of control from Episode 7 reappears — you control the quality of your practice sessions.
-You do not control how fast the skill develops.
+Which specific exercises, targeting which specific weakness, with which feedback mechanism?
+This is where the Stoic dichotomy of control from Episode 7 reappears — quality of practice sessions is controllable.
+Rate of skill development is not.

 Results: Measurable skill change.
 Did the time decrease?
 Did the error rate drop?
 Measurement is not optional in the University stage.
-Without it, you are doing naive practice with good intentions — and naive practice produces naive results regardless of hours invested.
+Without it, the practice collapses into naive repetition with good intentions — and naive repetition produces naive results regardless of hours invested.

 We use the word deliberately.
 We know it carries spiritual weight that might seem misplaced in a discussion of skill development.
-We chose it anyway because the experience it describes is real, recognizable, and documented across centuries of human practice under different names.
+We chose it anyway because the experience it describes is real, recognizable, and reachable through practice.

 There is a moment in skill development when conscious processing gives way to automatic execution.
 Psychologists call it automaticity.
 Martial artists call it mushin — no-mind.
 Musicians call it being in the pocket.
 Surgeons describe it as the hands knowing what to do.
 Taoists call it wu wei — effortless action.
 Zen practitioners call it the state where the archer and the target are one.